microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 + [Defining Custom Search Parameters](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/how-to-do-custom-search)

 ## FHIR Search methods
 A FHIR search query is always defined within a scope narrowed by Resource type, a specific Resource instance, a specified Resource [Compartment](https://www.hl7.org/fhir/compartmentdefinition.html), or all Resources on a FHIR server.
 The simplest way to execute a search in FHIR is to use a `GET` request.
-For example, if you want to pull all patients in the FHIR server database, you could use a request narrowed by the `Patient` Resource type:
+For example, if you want to pull all patients in the FHIR server database, you could send a request narrowed only by the `Patient` Resource type:

 ```azurecli
 GET {{FHIR_URL}}/Patient
 ```

-If you want to retrieve information on a specific patient, you could send a request narrowed by a specific Patient Resource instance and the `_id` search parameter:
+If you want to retrieve information on a specific patient, you could send a request narrowed down to a specific Patient Resource instance by including the `_id` search parameter:

 ```azurecli
 GET {{FHIR_URL}}/Patient?_id=123